 The Board holds regular meetings and is expected to meet periodically throughout the year.
 Timetables for Board and Committee meetings are agreed annually in advance.
-Directors' attendance at meetings this year is set out in the Directors' Report section of the 2021 Annual Report.
+Directors' attendance at meetings this year is set out in the Directors' Report section of the 2022 Annual Report.

 Information for Board meetings are prepared and circulated in advance.
-Members of the Leadership Team and Senior Management are regularly involved in Board discussions.
+Members of the Leadership Team and Senior Management are regularly invited to attend Board meetings and present to the Board on specific agenda items.

-Day to day management of the operations of the Company is delegated by the Board to the Executive Chairman and the Leadership Team subject to the delegation of authority limits approved by the Board.
+Day to day management of the operations of the Company is delegated by the Board to the Executive Chair and the Leadership Team, subject to the delegation of authority limits approved by the Board.
 Whilst retaining control of decision making on strategic matters and policy, the Board has delegated to the Leadership Team responsibility for:

-- Strategy: Executing strategies as approved by the Board - Policies: Ensuring compliance to all policies, standards, procedures and codes approved by the Board

-• Operational performance: Operating the Company's businesses and operations within the parameters approved by the Board from time to time, keeping the Board informed of all material developments relating to the businesses and operations, including its compliance with material legal and regulatory requirements and any conduct that is materially inconsistent with the values or code of conduct of the Company policies, standards and procedures to effectively manage financial, health, safety, environment, community and other operational risks and where those risks could have a material impact on the Company's businesses and operations, formulating strategies for managing these risks for consideration by the Board
+- Strategy: Executing strategies as approved by the Board - Policies: Ensuring compliance to all policies, standards, procedures and codes approved by the Board - Operational performance: Operating the Company's businesses and operations within the parameters approved by the Board from time to time, keeping the Board informed of all material developments relating to the businesses and operations, including its compliance with material legal and regulatory requirements and any conduct that is materially inconsistent with the values or code of conduct of the Company - Risk management: Establishing and maintaining effective risk management frameworks, systems, policies, standards and procedures to effectively manage financial, health, safety, environment, community and other operational risks and where those risks could have a material impact on the Company's business and operations, formulating strategies for managing these risks for consideration by the Board - Reporting: Managing the Company's current reporting mechanisms to ensure that these are functioning effectively, and that the Board is provided with timely, accurate and sufficient information regarding the Company's current and future operating and financial performance and results, and potential material risks - Board Continuous disclosure: Ensuring that the Board is fully informed about all material matters pertaining to the Company and that the Company meets its continuous disclosure obligations - Selection of Senior Management: Making recommendations for the appointment of Senior Management, determining terms of appointment, evaluating performance and developing and maintaining succession plans for Senior Management